My Bill: Production

 The film was based a 1928 play by Tom Barry, called Courage.
 Warners had previously filmed it in 1930 under that title with Belle Bennett.
 The number of children in the play was eight; this was reduced to four.

-It was the first movie Kay Francis made for Warners' B unit under Byrnie Foy.
+It was the first movie Kay Francis made for Warners' B unit under Bryan Foy.
 Francis was being paid a high salary and Warners were keen for her to quit but she refused in order that she could still get her salary.
 She would make five films for him in all.

 Vincent Sherman said he had to rewrite the script in only a few days – he was given the play on Thursday and he handed in a script on Monday.

 John Farrow was attached to direct in March 1938.
 Farrow later said he directed Francis by polite but businesslike suggestions, Louise via picturesque comments that would amuse her and arouse her imagination, Granville needed encouragement and praise, and Bobby Jordan required occasional sarcasm.

 In popular culture

-The film was popular enough to be adapted for radio in Hollywood Hotel in 1939 and Lux Radio Theatre in 1941.
+The film was popular enough to be adapted for radio on May 13, 1938, on a one-hour Hollywood Hotel, and on May 3, 1941 —featuring Francis, Warren William and, in the title role, Dix Davis— as a one-hour radio adaptation on Lux Radio Theatre.